Interview between Joseph Beuys and Richard Hamilton

 Block Beuys, Room 2, Hessischen Landesmuseum Darmstadt

-Richard Hamilton: Joseph, you have a reputation, a very extraordinary reputation, for indulging in all sorts of activities that seem to be at the periphery of art, but your reputation as a creator of objects is less known.
+RICHARD HAMILTON: Joseph, you have a reputation, a very extraordinary reputation, for indulging in all sorts of activities that seem to be at the periphery of art, but your reputation as a creator of objects is less known.
 You do consider yourself a sculptor?
 First of all an artist, but also a sculptor.
 Is that true?

-Joseph Beuys: Yes That is right.
+JOSEPHY BEUYS: Yes That is right.
 I see my production as a work of art, of creativity first, second as a work of art, third specialized in sculpture.
 Sure I am most interested in this Idea of sculpture, and I develop all these further ideas out of the idea of sculpture.

 RH: Did you begin by thinkIng of yourself as a sculptor?
 There are, I know, an enormous number of drawings that exist, several thousand; twenty thousand, is it?